By David Joel Miller.

 Some of the ways mental illness is described disturb me.
 Chemical imbalance and minimal brain damage are especially troublesome.
 This post is about the whole idea of mental illness being the result of a chemical imbalance.
 I can see how these ideas got their start and why they continue to be popular, but they can be way misleading also.
 Below is a very oversimplified explanation of this issue.

-One reason these ideas gained popularity was that it explain why some people were not able to “just snap out of it” even when they tried.
+One reason these ideas gained popularity was that it explains why some people were not able to “just snap out of it” even when they tried.
 We began to believe that mental illness was not a choice or a moral flaw but an illness.
 And if it was an illness then we should be able to find treatments for it.
 We also started to think there were risk factors and protective factors.
 Not everyone with a particular gene gets a particular disorder even when the gene increases the risk.

 When I first studied physiological psychology way back in the dark ages of the 1960’s we studied mostly electrical potential and structure of the brain.
 There were a total of two neurotransmitters that were of any importance in that class.
 Forty years later I took a class on the effects of drugs and alcohol on the body and the brain.
-In that class, the text reported there were over 200 neurotransmitters in the brain and that brain chemistry was way more important than anyone had thought till that time.
+In that class, the text reported there were over 200 neurotransmitters in the brain and that brain chemistry was way more important than anyone had thought until that time.
 The book also suggested that there were probably another 200 or so neurotransmitters that had yet to be identified and named.
 That number has grown since.

 One thing this diversity of chemicals in the brain might explain is the way in which drugs of abuse might work.
 There is one theory called the “lock and key” theory that says that drugs of abuse while not the same chemical as a neurotransmitter are shaped just like one and so they fit in the receptors, the locks, in the brain and these chemicals make the same things happen that happen when neurotransmitters move only way more so.